zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.md

 get_sklearn_models()
 ```

-Return the list of available models in Concrete-ML.
+Return the list of available models in Concrete ML.

 **Returns:**
-the lists of models in Concrete-ML
+the lists of models in Concrete ML

 ______________________________________________________________________